 I’m excited to see how this intervention can have a positive impact on the health of women in our district.
 There remain so many barriers to access to care, but hopefully, little by little, we can chip away at them.

-The Serge Burundi team is doing incredible work but currently needs more health professionals to work at the university or teaching hospital, including General Surgeons, Nurses or Midwives with newborn experience, DDS, PharmD to teach medical students and more.
+The Serge team in Burundi currently needs more health professionals to work at the university or teaching hospital, including General Surgeons, Nurses or Midwives with newborn experience, DDS, PharmD to teach medical students, and more.